 We enjoyed our time with her kayaking around the cliffs and seeing Santa Cruz Island from the water (and under it!)

-Picnic time on Santa Cruz Island
+2. Have A Picnic on Santa Cruz Island

 Once our Channel Islands kayaking tour was over, we found a picnic table to sit with the sun, and the creeping foxes to enjoy a picnic lunch from Channel Islands Provisioners.